 The Temple Mount and Archaeology

-Though the Temple Mount is an important site, it never underwent archaeological excavations.
+The Temple Mount is an important site, but it never underwent archaeological excavations.

 In 1999, the Muslim Waqf began renewal work on the Temple Mount.
 The renovations were carried out without any archaeological supervision.
 The building contractors who worked on the Temple Mount dumped the earth and rubble they removed from the site at different trash dumping sites around the city.